monsoonmaelstrom/book2/book2.md

 “I think Liam is asking you to have faith in him,” Peter says.

 What in the hell am I supposed to say to that?
 That I don’t have faith in anyone?
 That half the time I’m not sure I trust anyone?
-Fuck.

 I’ve forgiven Alex for more or less the same thing a half a dozen times over.
 But Alex has also saved my life a half a dozen times over to make up for it.